Self-Specialization: Uncovering Latent Expertise within Large Language Models: Explanations of Evaluation Datasets

-\subparagraph{BioASQ-8b \citep{bioasq}.} This is a biomedical QA dataset that necessitates models to produce answers from given questions and corresponding contexts within the biomedical domain.
+\paragraph{BioASQ-8b \citep{bioasq}.} This is a biomedical QA dataset that necessitates models to produce answers from given questions and corresponding contexts within the biomedical domain.
 There are three distinct subsets that can be divided according to question types: Factoid, List, and Yesno.
+This dataset is publicly available upon a data use agreement.
+The data are originally intended to be used as training and development data, and we use the small part of the training set as seeds (i.e., 5 seeds), and the test set for evaluation (500 for each question type).
+CC BY 2.5.

-\subparagraph{PubMedQA-Long \citep{jin2019pubmedqa}.} PubMedQA is another biomedical QA dataset featuring research questions along with their corresponding abstracts and answers sourced from PubMed\footnote{https://www.ncbi.nlm.nih.gov/pubmed}.
+\paragraph{PubMedQA-Long \citep{jin2019pubmedqa}.} PubMedQA is another biomedical QA dataset featuring research questions along with their corresponding abstracts and answers sourced from PubMed\footnote{https://www.ncbi.nlm.nih.gov/pubmed}.
 To diversify the task types, we focus on a long-form answer (i.e., conclusion).
+We use 5 labeled data for seeds and 500 for evaluation.
+MIT license.

-\subparagraph{AnatEM \citep{10.1093/bioinformatics/btt580}.} This is a Named Entity Recognition (NER) task for anatomical entities in biomedical texts.
+\paragraph{AnatEM \citep{10.1093/bioinformatics/btt580}.} This is a Named Entity Recognition (NER) task for anatomical entities in biomedical texts.
 Models are tasked with identifying all anatomy-named entities and their corresponding types from given a small paragraph.
+Non-commercial purposes only.
+404 test data are used for evaluation and 5 training instances are used for seeds.
+CC BY-SA 3.0.

-\subparagraph{BioNLP13CG \citep{pyysalo-etal-2013-overview}.} The Cancer Genetics (CG) is an information extraction task targeting the recognition of events in text, encompassing multiple levels of biological organization, from molecular to whole organisms.
+\paragraph{BioNLP13CG \citep{pyysalo-etal-2013-overview}.} The Cancer Genetics (CG) is an information extraction task targeting the recognition of events in text, encompassing multiple levels of biological organization, from molecular to whole organisms.
+5 training data are used for seeds, and the number of evaluation data is 200.
+CC BY-SA 3.0.

-\subparagraph{NCBI \citep{ncbi}.} The NCBI disease corpus, derived from the National Center for Biotechnology Information, focuses on disease name recognition.
+\paragraph{NCBI \citep{ncbi}.} The NCBI disease corpus, derived from the National Center for Biotechnology Information, focuses on disease name recognition.
+According to the annotation guideline of this dataset, organism names such as humans, and also gender are excluded for annotation.
+We use 5 training instances for seeds, and 100 for evaluation.
+The data is freely available to the public for use.
+CC0 1.0 license.

-\subparagraph{DDI \citep{ddi}.} The Drug-Drug Interaction (DDI) dataset is tailored for identifying interactions between different drugs in biomedical texts.
+\paragraph{DDI \citep{ddi}.} The Drug-Drug Interaction (DDI) dataset is tailored for identifying interactions between different drugs in biomedical texts.
 Following \citet{parmar2022boxbart}, this work considers only binary Relation Extraction (RE), determining whether there is an effect of given two drugs.
+The data cannot be used for any commercial purposes.
+We use 5 data for seeds, and 500 for evaluation.
+CC BY-NC 4.0.